Skarlso/blogsource/content/posts/2016-04-16-minecraft-server-aws-s3-backup.md

 Hi Folks.

 Previously we created a Minecraft server using Docker.
-After my server got popular in the family and a lot of stuff started to pile up on it, as a good IT person, I'm backing up the world one in a while.
+After my server got popular in the family, and a lot of stuff started to pile up on it, as a good IT person, I'm backing up the world once in a while.

-For that, I'm using AWS S3 with the CLI and a little bash command which I added to a cron job which runs every week or so.
+For that, I'm using AWS S3 with the CLI and a little bash script which runs once a week.

 The script is really straightforward.
 I'm doing manual versioning, although S3 does provide one out of the box.
 However, amazon's S3 versioning doesn't allow limiting the number of versions being kept.
 And since I'm doing that anyways, might as well take care of the rest.